brandur/sorg/content/fragments/roderick-canceled.md

 title = "Roderick, canceled"
 +++

 I learned a few days ago (and about two weeks after the rest of the internet) that [John Roderick has been canceled](http://www.johnroderick.com/an-apology).
-The fire was sparked by a story about forcing his daughter learn to open a can of beans:
+The fire was sparked by a story about forcing his daughter to learn to open a can of beans:

 ![Bean dad tweets 01](/assets/images/fragments/roderick-canceled/bean-dad-01.png)